Last Updated on April 16, 2021

 I love elderberry tea made with nothing but berries and water, but if you enjoy a spicier blend or like a sweeter tea, you can absolutely add other ingredients.
 Many have additional immune-supporting properties, so if you’re drinking elderberry tea to ward off viruses, they’re worth considering.

 Elderberry is considered a slightly cooling herb, so often warming herbs are added to balance it.
 Herbs like ginger, cinnamon, and cloves not only warm up your elderberry tea and add flavor, they also have potent health benefits of their own.

 Elderberry tea is an excellent remedy for coughs.
 Warm liquids help soothe an irritated throat, while elderberry helps calm inflammation.
-You can add other ingredients that help coughs like ginger, honey, lemon, sage, thyme, or orange peel.
+You can add other herbs for coughs like ginger, honey, lemon, sage, thyme, or orange peel.

 Ready to enjoy the health benefits of elderberry tea?
-Try the easy recipe below.
+Try the easy elderberry tea recipe below.